Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Properties of Least-squares Quasiconformal Energy

-However, it is more common that the LSQC energy functional of a given BC does not have a zero-value minimizer, because there is inherently no face-wise linear homeomorphism for the given face-wise constant BC or $|\mathcal{F}|\ne |\mathcal{V}|-2$.
-Despite this, once the provided face-wise constant BC is induced by a face-wise linear homeomorphism, the LSQC algorithm can reconstruct the homeomorphism given the induced BC and two points of the homeomorphism. \begin{corollary} Suppose $\mathcal{T}$ is a triangular mesh, $F$ is a face-wise linear homeomorphism of $\mathcal{T}$ and $F(p_1)=q_1, F(p_2)=q_2$, let $\mu$ be the face-wise constant BC induced by $F$, then the solution of the LSQC system derived by $\mu$ and pinning $F(p_1)=q_1, F(p_2)=q_2$ is exactly the $F$. \end{corollary} \begin{proof} With two points pinned, the LSQC system has only one minimizer satisfying the pin-point condition.
-Since $\mu$ is induced by $F$, $P \nabla u + J P \nabla v = 0$ on each face and $E_{\text{LSQC}}(F)=0$.
+Besides, suppose the provided face-wise constant BC is induced by a face-wise linear homeomorphism, the LSQC algorithm can reconstruct the homeomorphism given the induced BC and two points of the homeomorphism. \begin{corollary} Suppose $\mathcal{T}$ is a triangular mesh, $F$ is a face-wise linear homeomorphism of $\mathcal{T}$ and $F(p_1)=q_1, F(p_2)=q_2$, let $\mu$ be the face-wise constant BC induced by $F$, then the solution of the LSQC system derived by $\mu$ and pinning $F(p_1)=q_1, F(p_2)=q_2$ is exactly the $F$. \end{corollary} \begin{proof} With two points pinned, the LSQC system has only one minimizer satisfying the pin-point condition.
+Since $\mu$ is induced by $F$, $(1-\mu)F_x+\sqrt{-1}(1+\mu)F_y = 0$ on each face and $E_{\text{LSQC}}(F)=0$.
 Meanwhile, $F$ satisfies the pin-point condition, and thus it is the solution to the LSQC system. \end{proof}

 In addition, the solution is invariant by a similarity transformation, which fits the implication of the composition formula $\mu_{g \circ f} = \frac{\mu_{f}+\overline{f_{z}}/f_{z}(\mu_g \circ f)}{1+\overline{f_z}/f_z\overline{\mu_f}(\mu_g \circ f)}$ that post-composition of a conformal mapping $g$ does not change the BCs of the original function $f$. \begin{proposition} Given $\mu$ and pinned points $\mathbf{U}_p$ and denote the corresponding free-point solution by $\mathbf{U}_{f}$, if the pinned points are transformed to $z\mathbf{U}_p+\mathbf{T}$ where $z \in\mathbb{C}, \mathbf{T} = (z',\ldots,z')^\top\in \mathbb{C}^{|\mathcal{V}|}$, then the corresponding free-point solution is $z\mathbf{U}_f+\mathbf{T}$. \end{proposition} \begin{proof} If $z=e^{i\theta}$ with $ \theta \in \mathbb{R}$, then